classdojo/policies/privacy.md

 > Basically,
 >
 > You can always delete your account by visiting your account settings, or simply by contacting us.
-For more detail on what happens when you delete your account, click here.
+For more details on what happens when you delete your account, click here.

 ## How long does ClassDojo keep information about me?